Proxyeconomics, the inevitable corruption of proxy-based competition: Results

-The relative ability of individual agents to compete depends on two not directly observable parameters, namely talent and practice orientation.
-Talent allows greater effort independent of practice orientation.
-Allowing competition to screen for talent for a given set of practices thus implies screening for higher goal performance.
-The proxy here can be seen as valuable signal of the goal.
-At the same time, however, high proxy performance may signal higher proxy orientation of the practice implying wasteful or even detrimental signaling.
-To visualize both processes simultaneously, we plot the realized practice-effort pairs of individual agents back into the practice space with color-coded talent (Fig.\ref{Fig4}B).
-Here each data point represents the endpoint of the effort vector (as in Fig. \ref{Fig3}A-C) of an individual agent at time step 50.
-The resulting goal and proxy performances correspond to the projections onto the main axes, as shown in Fig. \ref{Fig3}B).
-Across all levels of competition, but most prominently for high competition, we observe a screening effect as higher talent corresponds to higher effort and proxy performance.
-We furthermore observe a dominant effect of the competitive incentive on realized effort levels, as outcomes tend to organize in vertical lines, i.e. they cluster around a specific proxy value.
-Further analysis showed, that the vertical line corresponded to proxy-values just above the emergent survival threshold for a given model run.
-Agents just below this threshold, where the prospect function is steepest, tend to either increase effort attempting to enter the win-domain or decrease effort further, to save effort cost.
-This leads to effort bifurcation, particularly when judging effort by proxy performance.
-Another interesting emergent phenomenon is a competition dependent reversal of relative effort expenditure of agents with high practice angles.
-In low competition (Fig. \ref{Fig4}B, c = 0.1, leftmost panel) agents with high practice angles are forced to put in extra effort, but are still able to compete, leading to particularly high relative contributions to the societal goal.
-By contrast, when competition is intense (Fig. \ref{Fig4}B, c = 0.9, rightmost panel) agents with more goal oriented practices can no longer compete on the proxy scale and are preferentially discouraged, even if they have high talent.
+The relative ability of individual agents to compete depends on two parameters, namely talent and practice orientation, both of which are not directly observable.
+Talent allows greater effort, independent of practice orientation.
+Accordingly, if practices are fixed, the proxy fulfills its intended role as signal of goal performance, allowing efficient screening by the competition.
+At the same time, however, high proxy performance may result from higher proxy orientation of the practice, implying wasteful or even detrimental signaling (Campbell's Law).
+In our model, both processes act simultaneously and can be assessed by visualizing realized practice-effort pairs of individual agents back into the practice space with color-coded talent (Fig~\ref{fig:Fig3}B).
+Here each data point represents the endpoint of the effort vector (as in Fig~\ref{fig:Fig3}A-D) of an individual agent at time step 100.
+The resulting goal and proxy performances correspond to the projections onto the main axes, as shown in Fig~\ref{fig:Fig3}B).
+Across all levels of competition, we observe a dominant effect of the competitive incentive on realized effort levels, as outcomes tend to organize in vertical lines, i.e. they cluster around a specific proxy value.
+Further analysis showed that the vertical line corresponded to proxy-values just above the emergent survival threshold for a given level of competition.
+Agents just below this threshold had either increased effort attempting to enter the win-domain or decreased effort further, to save effort cost.
+Accordingly, the sigmoidal prospect function, including loss aversion, drives effort bifurcation, particularly when judging effort by proxy performance.\\ Also across all levels of competition, but most prominently for high competition, we observe a beneficial signaling/screening effect of the proxy as higher talent translates to higher proxy performance.
+We furthermore Another interesting emergent phenomenon is a competition dependent reversal of relative effort expenditure by agents with high practice angles.
+In low competition (Fig~\ref{fig:Fig3}B, $c = 0.1$, leftmost panel) agents with high practice angles are forced to put in extra effort, but are still able to compete, leading to particularly high relative contributions to the societal goal.
+By contrast, when competition is intense (Fig~\ref{fig:Fig3}B, $c = 0.9$, rightmost panel) agents with more goal oriented practices can no longer compete on the proxy scale and are preferentially discouraged, even if they have high talent.
 Notice, that the emergent practice-effort realizations cover several qualitatively distinct domains across the practice space, where observable proxy performance only partially predicts unobservable goal performance.
-Some agents are peak proxy performers, while only moderately contributing to the actual societal goal (Fig. \ref{Fig4}B, black arrow).
-Simultaneously, some highly talented agents are 'losing' in competition, while actually outperforming many 'winners' regarding the actual societal (Fig. \ref{Fig4}B, grey arrow).
-More generally, the model predicts that for any observed proxy performance, there is a mix of agents with highly varying degrees of proxy orientation.
-Thus, our model allows to simultaneously explore the beneficial as well as detrimental signaling effects of proxy measures, predicting competition dependent mixes between varying degrees of proxy orientation for any observed proxy performance.
+Some agents are peak proxy performers, while only moderately contributing to the actual societal goal (Fig~\ref{fig:Fig3}B, black arrow).
+Simultaneously, some highly talented agents are `losing' in proxy-competition, while actually outperforming many `winners' regarding the actual societal goal (Fig~\ref{fig:Fig3}B, grey arrow).
+More generally, the model predicts that for any observed proxy performance and at any time point, there is a mix of agents with highly varying degrees of proxy orientation.
+Thus our model intuitively captures the simultaneous effects of beneficial and detrimental signaling, which we believe to invariably arise in any proxy-based competition.